Free life insurance quotes in minutes

 • Not great for people who have had bankruptcy, marijuana users, or visa holders

-Protective’s pricing makes it a top contender for seniors looking for relatively cheap term life insurance.
-It can offer cheaper rates than some of its competitors.
+Protective’s pricing makes it a top contender for relatively cheap life insurance for seniors.
+It can offer more affordable term life rates compared to some of its competitors.

 Protective also has flexible financial guidelines regarding unearned income such as pensions, Social Security, and investment income.
 However, the company does require a minimum household income of $25,000.